 ”… These deadlines do not apply to times when teaching is not organised in accordance with the Rector’s decisions, or to the period from 15 June to 15 August.”

 The exams are scheduled by the teacher(s) of the course.
-It is possible to resit examinations if a student has failed the previous exam or if a student wishes to improve the grade.
+In most cases it is possible to resit examinations if a student has failed the previous exam or if a student wishes to improve the grade.
 At least two examination dates should be available for each course but these dates are not necessarily during the same semester.
+However, this practice may vary from department to department.
+Your department is in charge of organising exams.
 The first examination is usually scheduled one to two weeks after the end of the course.
 The exchange students especially are advised to participate in the earliest possible exam so that they can have a possibility for resitting the exam before they finish their exchange period at UEF.

 Although there is no exact limitation to how many times a student may resit an examination for the same course, participants should keep in mind that each new examination requires additional effort not only from the participant, but also from the course supervisor.
 It is left to the discretion of the supervisor to grade and to set the requirements for satisfactory completion of each version of the examination.
 Examinations given after the mandatory two scheduled dates may require greater effort to obtain the minimum score for satisfactory completion of the course.
 This increased effort is often applied to account for the additional time allowed for preparation.
 After receiving a satisfactory score, it is possible to retake an examination in an attempt to improve the grade for a course.
 The level of English writing skills may affect the participant’s final mark for a course assessed by examination or other written work.
 Questions about the examination policy of a specific course should be directed to the contact person or instructor of the course.

 Every faculty or department has at least one general examination day (yleinen tenttipäivä) per month, except in July.
 The curriculum (degree requirements, study programmes) specifies the dates and durations of general examinations as well as the studies that can be taken in each general examination.
 Students must register for a general examination in WebOodi 10 days before the examination date unless the published guidelines state otherwise.
-The contact persons at the departments can provide more information on the general examination days and procedures.
+The contact persons at the departments can provide more information on the general examination days and procedures as well as which exams can be taken during these dates.
 If the student has to resit an exam, there may be a possibility to do that during the general examination day.

 The exam dates of each faculty can be found in WebOodi.